FishVR - Virtual Reality for Freely Swimming Zebrafish

 Example Application: Studying the Optomotor Response

-The Optomotor response (OMR) is a well studied behaviour present in many animals whereby when the world appears to rotate around the subject, a turn is elicited.
+The Optomotor response (OMR) is a well studied behavior present in many animals whereby when the world appears to rotate around the subject, a turn is elicited.
 In Zebrafish this is exemplified by the animals having the tendency to swim in the same directions as the striped pattern when it rotates around them (as shown in the video).

 In this video, we demonstrate how to study the OMR in freely swimming Zebrafish using the FishVR system.
-The flexibility and ease of development of experiments in VR allows efficient testing of the parameter space of behaviour, for example in this case by adjusting:
+The flexibility and ease of development of experiments in VR allows efficient testing of the parameter space of behavior, for example in this case by adjusting:

 - Rotation speed and direction of the drum

 - Color, brightness and contrast of the stripes and environment